 HoopQ.

-Open NBA analytics, home of Q-Rating.
+Open NBA analytics, built possession-by-possession.

 Each projection combines a recency-weighted average of the player's most recent three seasons (weights 0.2 / 0.3 / 0.5) with the age-indexed league aging-curve delta from their current age to the target season's age.
 Applied independently to RAPM, Q-Rating, offensive presence, and defensive presence.